The Acoustic Resonant Drag Instability with a Spectrum of Grain Sizes: Linear growth in GIZMO

-\revchng{The results of these two simulations are shown in \cref{fig: nl lin comparison large,fig: nl lin comparison small}.
+{The results of these two simulations are shown in \cref{fig: nl lin comparison large,fig: nl lin comparison small}.
 We illustrate just the parallel modes here -- i.e., $\theta_{k}=0$ or $\hat{\bm{k}}=\hat{{\bf w}}_{s}$ -- which are the ``backwards quasi-sound'' and/or ``quasi-drift'' modes at these parameters.
 Comparing the numerical (solid) and linear (dotted) results in \cref{fig: nl lin comparison large}, we see a very good match, showing that GIZMO resolves the linear growth in the expected way, although the nonlinear results are not perfect exponentials due to the noise inherent in the meshless method of GIZMO (fluctuation amplitudes remain small at this time, so the noise makes a relatively larger contribution).
 Similar results from LsmallNd1 are shown in \cref{fig: nl lin comparison small}.
 The converged linear growth rates of these parallel modes ($\theta_{k}=0$) are effectively zero for all modes, $k>12\times 2\pi/L$, that fit in the box.
 In order to assess convergence we plot the linear prediction given different discretizations in dust size space, as discussed in \cref{sub: quasi modes}.
 Although the linearly predicted growth rates are very slow even for $N_{d}=1$, and so are hard to tell apart in the somewhat noisy numerical data, the simulation results show no indication of linear growth and thus appear inconsistent with linear predictions for $N_{d}\leq 4$.
-Given that this simulation is discretized with one dust particle per gas particle, this is reasonable evidence that the key physics of the continuous grain spectrum is being resolved by our method.
-This is perhaps not surprising, since the numerical method uses a continuous distribution in size space by randomly sampling the initial grain distribution.}
+Given that this simulation is discretized with one dust particle per gas particle, this is reasonable evidence that the key physics of the continuous grain spectrum is being resolved by our method. }